 - Quality revenue growth will likely trump almost all problems.
 VCs are still going to want to fund companies that are growing.
 If you are growing like crazy you can probably keep on the gas.
 This assumes that you are not overspending on sales and marketing to hit that growth curve.
 Additionally, VCs are becoming increasingly aware that not all revenue is the same - gross margins matter.
 It feels like it will become increasingly challenging to raise funding if your startup has really low gross margins.
 If you are growing fast, talk with your investor about your margins, and make sure you are going down a path that is attractive.
 Finally, understand the quality of your clients (and keep collecting those receivables).

 - Have a legit cash flow model.
 Use your model to manage your spending, and make adjustments based on market/corporate conditions.
 The end of the year is a great time to put together a goal-focused budget with your team.
 We’ve got several financial model templates on our website that you can download at no charge to get started.
-This is very important, as you need a plan so that you can understand the impact of your spending decisions on your cash position and cash out date.
+This is very important, as you need startup financial projections so so that you can understand the impact of your spending decisions on your cash position and cash out date.

 - Set up spending milestones.
 Don’t just let your team increase their spending.
 Use a financial model to have a plan for when increases in spending are to occur, and “unlock” that additional spend, such as more hires, at particular achievement milestones.
 If you slip on the “gate” delay the hiring/stepping up of the spend.
 For example, if you are going to hire #3 and #4 sales people, wait until you have proof that your existing reps are able to achieve their targets.
 You may also want to wait to make sales hires until your churn rate is below a particular metric.
 For startups still in the development phase, you can choose particular product milestones as your “gates.”